For all patients:

 Your doctor or pharmacist will give you the manufacturer's patient information sheet (Medication Guide) when you begin treatment with vismodegib and each time you refill your prescription.
 Read the information carefully and ask your doctor or pharmacist if you have any questions.
 You can also visit the Food and Drug Administration (FDA) website (http://www.fda.gov/Drugs/DrugSafety/ucm085729.htm) or visit the manufacturer's web site to obtain the Medication Guide.

-Do not donate blood while you are taking vismodegib and for at least 7 months after your treatment.
+Do not donate blood while you are taking vismodegib and for 7 months after your treatment.

 Do not share vismodegib with anyone else, even someone who has the same symptoms you have.